jeffeehsiung/jeffeehsiung/README.md

 ### Hi there, I am Jeffee Hsiung 👋
 <!--
 **jeffeehsiung/jeffeehsiung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

 ### About Me 📘
-I'm a passionate developer and researcher with a keen interest and passion in researching and developing SOTA (if possible) algorithms and deep learning mdoels in fields of Computer Vision, Computer Architecture, Quants, and Electrical Engineering. 🖥️🔍
+I'm a passionate developer and researcher with a keen interest in researching and developing state-of-the-art algorithms and deep learning models in **Computer Vision, Computer Architecture, Quantitative Research, and Electrical Engineering**. 🖥️🔍

 ### Education 🎓
 - Master’s and Bachelor's Degree in Electronics and ICT Engineering from KU Leuven
-- Key interests in Deep Learning, Mdoel Architecture, Explainable Mdoel Architecture, MATH, Computer Vision, Digital Signal Processing, Image Signal Processing, Accelerator, Statistics, and ALL SIGNALS.
+- Key interests: Deep Learning, Model Architecture & Explainability, Mathematics, Computer Vision, Digital Signal Processing, Image Signal Processing, Accelerators, Statistics, and all things Signals.

 ### Projects 🛠️
 - **Meta-PCT Models for Wafer Inspection (Applied Materials, Taiwan)**